Faqs

 How do you determine which stage we are in?

 • Outlined in the new Drought Contingency Plan, the stage of watering restriction is based on the acre-feet of combined storage rather than the current level of the lake.
-Since our current acre-feet of combined storage is between 750,000 – 900,000, we are in Stage 2 which entails a maximum of once per week watering.
+Since our current acre-feet of combined storage is above 900,000 acre-feet, we are in Stage 1 which entails a maximum of twice per week watering.

 • Some customers may wonder why watering on the wrong day is a violation since they aren’t over watering or even watering outside the allotted times.
 If just 25% of the District’s customers are watering on the wrong days, it could amount to a little more than 5.6 million gallons of unplanned water use.
 This, on top of normal daily use, would significantly impact the District’s ability to serve all of our customers as there is a limit to how much water our treatment plants can provide on a given day.